aadilxx1/Sprouts_Assignment/README.md

-# Sprouts_Assignment
-Candidate Recommendation Engine powered by LLM Candidate Recommendation Engine
+# Candidate Recommendation Engine powered by LLM

-📌 Overview
+## 📌 Overview

 This Candidate Recommendation Engine ranks and summarizes resumes against a given job description using Natural Language Processing (NLP) and semantic similarity techniques.
 It is designed to assist recruiters and hiring managers in quickly identifying top candidates from a pool of resumes.

 The application:

-Accepts a job description (text input).

-Accepts multiple resumes (PDF, DOCX, or TXT files).

-Extracts and cleans resume text.

-Generates semantic embeddings using sentence-transformers.

-Calculates cosine similarity between each resume and the job description.

-Uses a lightweight LLM (MBZUAI/LaMini-Flan-T5-248M) for a short, human-readable explanation of why the candidate is a good fit.

-Displays ranked results with:

-Candidate Name (from resume or filename)

-File Name

-Similarity Score

-Summary

-🛠 Approach
-1. Text Extraction
-PDF resumes → parsed using PyPDF2

-DOCX resumes → parsed using python-docx

-TXT resumes → directly read as text

-Minimal cleaning (remove extra spaces, special characters where needed)

-2. Embedding Generation
-Used all-MiniLM-L6-v2 from sentence-transformers for generating 384-dimensional embeddings.

-Generated embeddings for:

-Job description (once)

-Each resume (individually)

-3. Similarity Calculation
-Computed cosine similarity between the job description embedding and each resume embedding.

-Higher score = higher semantic similarity to the job description.

-4. Candidate Name Extraction
-Tried extracting candidate’s name from the first 3 lines of the resume (common format for names at the top).

-If not found, fell back to filename without extension.

-5. Summary Generation
-Used MBZUAI/LaMini-Flan-T5-248M LLM for generating short summaries:

-Prompt: "Why is this candidate a good fit for the given job description?"

-This helps recruiters understand the matching context, not just the score.

-📋 Assumptions
-Resumes are in English.

-Resume files are well-formatted (name near top, text extractable).

-Similarity score is a proxy for relevance — not a hiring decision.

-LLM summarization works best with cleaned, relevant resume sections.

-Job descriptions are detailed enough for meaningful comparison.

-⚠ Limitations
-Cannot perfectly handle image-based (scanned) resumes without OCR.

-Candidate name extraction may fail if resumes have unconventional formatting.

-LLM summaries depend on model capability — may occasionally be generic.

-Cosine similarity does not account for specific skill weights (all terms treated equally).

-Large file uploads may impact performance on free hosting tiers.
+- Accepts a **job description** (text input).
+- Accepts **multiple resumes** (PDF or TXT files).
+- Extracts and cleans resume text.
+- Generates semantic embeddings using **sentence-transformers**.
+- Calculates **cosine similarity** between each resume and the job description.
+- Uses a lightweight LLM (**MBZUAI/LaMini-Flan-T5-248M**) for a short, human-readable explanation of why the candidate is a good fit.
+- Displays ranked results with:
+  - **Candidate Name** (from resume or filename)
+  - **File Name**
+  - **Similarity Score**
+  - **Summary**

+---

+## 🛠 Approach

+##  AI Summarization

+I chose **not to use GPT API or Gemini API** for the AI-powered candidate summary because I wanted to explore alternative options and deepen my understanding of open-source large language models (LLMs).

+After experimenting with several LLM models, I finalized on using the **MBZUAI/LaMini-Flan-T5-248M** model for generating candidate summaries.
+This model provides a good balance of performance and efficiency for summarization tasks, and working with it has helped me learn more about LLMs outside of the popular API-based services.

+##  Embeddings
+- For generating semantic embeddings to measure resume-job description similarity, I used **all-mpnet-base-v2** from the sentence-transformers library.
+This model provided better cosine similarity results compared to other embedding models I tested, making the ranking of candidates more accurate and relevant.

+- **Text Extraction**
+  - PDF resumes → parsed using PyPDF2
+  - DOCX resumes → parsed using python-docx
+  - TXT resumes → directly read as text
+  - Minimal cleaning (remove extra spaces, special characters where needed)

+- **Embedding Generation**
+  - Used **all-MiniLM-L6-v2** from sentence-transformers for generating 384-dimensional embeddings.
+  - Generated embeddings for:
+    - Job description (once)
+    - Each resume (individually)

+- **Similarity Calculation**
+  - Computed cosine similarity between the job description embedding and each resume embedding.
+  - Higher score = higher semantic similarity to the job description.

+- **Candidate Name Extraction**
+  - Tried extracting candidate’s name from the first 3 lines of the resume (common format for names at the top).
+  - If not found, fell back to filename without extension.

+- **Summary Generation**
+  - Used **MBZUAI/LaMini-Flan-T5-248M** LLM for generating short summaries.
+  - Prompt: *"Why is this candidate a good fit for the given job description?"*
+  - Helps recruiters understand the matching context, not just the score.

+---

+## 📋 Assumptions

+- Resumes are in English.
+- Resume files are well-formatted (name near top, text extractable).
+- Similarity score is a proxy for relevance — not a hiring decision.
+- LLM summarization works best with cleaned, relevant resume sections.
+- Job descriptions are detailed enough for meaningful comparison.

+---

+## ⚠ Limitations

+- Candidate name extraction may fail if resumes have unconventional formatting.
+- LLM summaries depend on model capability — may occasionally be generic.
+- Cosine similarity does not account for specific skill weights (all terms treated equally).
+- Large file uploads may impact performance on free hosting tiers.

+## Potential Improvements

+Here are some ideas to enhance the engine’s functionality and performance -

+### 1. Model and Embeddings
+- Experiment with larger or more recent language models for improved summarization quality.
+- Fine-tune embedding models on domain-specific data for better candidate-job matching.
+- Cache embeddings to speed up repeated queries.

+### 2. Ranking & Recommendation
+- Incorporate additional ranking criteria like experience level, skills match weighting, or recency of resume updates.
+- Use a hybrid approach combining semantic similarity with keyword matching for more accurate recommendations.

+### 3. Scalability and Deployment
+- Containerize the app using Docker for easier deployment and scalability.
+- Integrate with cloud storage (e.g., AWS S3) for resume and job description management.
+- Use asynchronous processing or batch jobs to handle large volumes of resumes efficiently.

+## Install dependencies:
+pip install -r requirements.txt

+## Running the Engine
+python app.py

+This will launch the engine locally, typically at http://127.0.0.1:5000/
+---